Courtin' in the Rain

 "Courtin' in the Rain" is a song written and sung by T. Texas Tyler and released on the 4 Star label (catalog no. 1660).
 In July 1954, it peaked at No. 3 on the Billboard country and western chart.
 It was also ranked No. 12 on Billboards 1954 year-end country and western juke box chart.

+The lyrics describe a man walking the street in a heavy rain and encountering a pretty girl with packages in her arms.
+He offers to help the girl with the packages, and when they arrive at the fornt gate of her house, he asks her for a date.
+The song goes on to describe subsequent instances in which he asks for a kiss and then for her hand in marriage, ending with her father giving him permission to marry the girl.

+The "B" side was the old folk song, "Old Blue".